alttch/eva3/UPDATE.rst

 - The EVA ICS registry service MUST be always online.
 If service shutdown is required, shutdown all EVA ICS components first.

+- Automatic converter imports mailer configuration from lm.ini only.
+If mailer configuration is defined elsewhere, import it into the registry manually.